azyablov/crafting_srl_zabbix_template/README.md

 ls -R -m | grep \: | sed ':x; /./ {N; s/\n//g; bx}' | sed -e "s/\\:/${1}/g;"
 ```
 Then go to the directory tree root, specify module names required and generate HTML tree.
-In this case all modeules were choosen to generate full tree.
+In this case all modules were chosen to generate full tree.
 Of course, for ```log.sh``` colon is used as parameter as a separator for the list of directories where pyang will try to find modules.
 ```sh
 [admin@dct0 models]$ SRL_MOD=`find ./ -type f | grep yang | sed ':x; /./ {N; s/\n/ /g; bx}'`
 [admin@dct0 models]$ pyang -p `lod.sh \:` -f jstree -o 21.6.2.tree.html $SRL_MOD